Yemen asks for help as seawater seeps into abandoned tanker

 Houthi rebels are in control of the western Red Sea ports, including Ras Issa, 6 kilometers (3.7 miles) from where the FSO Safer tanker has been moored since 1980s.
 They are at war with the internationally recognized government in exile, which is backed by a Saudi-led coalition and the United States.

 The floating tanker is a Japanese-made vessel built in the 1970s and sold to the Yemeni government in 1980s to store for export up to 3 million barrels pumped from oil fields in Marib, a province in eastern Yemen.
-The ship is 36-meter long vessel with 34 storage tanks.
+The ship is 360 meters (1,181 feet) long, with 34 storage tanks.

 A senior official at the state-owned company in charge of the tanker, said because of a shrinking operational budget, which used to be around 20 million dollars a year before the war, the company could no longer afford to purchase a special fuel needed to run the boilers on the ship.
 The boilers are needed to power generators that, among other things, keep an inert gas that prevents explosions flowing.
 The tanker needs 11,000 tons of the fuel, which cost about 8 million dollars each year.